 - Maintaining good relationships with co-workers, including solving all disputes in a Biblically prescribed fashion.

 - Representing the Agency in a professional manner in and away from the office.

 - Other duties as assigned

 - Bachelor’s or Master’s Degree in Social Work or closely related field

-- Bachelor, graduate or clinical social work license from applicable state licensing Board
+- Bachelor, graduate or clinical social work license from applicable state licensing Board, when required

 - Office Environment

 - Travel would include family visits and home assessments in order to complete the Home Study

 - Social Work license from applicable state licensing Board, if required by board

 - Complete annual training/CEU’s as determined by State regulations and Hague requirements, whichever is greater.